fakhraldin/mesa-git-radv-patched-25659/README.md

 8. In the value field enter: /home/user/mesa/share/vulkan/icd.d/radeon_icd.x86_64.json
 9. Press the save button in the top right corner of the current config window.

 That's it!
-We now instructed the application to use our separate mesa radv driver, that we saved in our home directory.
+We now instructed the application to specifically use our separate mesa radv driver, that we saved in our home directory, every time we launch it.

 This is a quick setup and help, that i arranged and wrote after midnight :) so... to be continued ... maybe!